 - Cameron de la Isla was the most imitated cantaor in flamenco history, hoards of young singers looked to him as a god.
 He died in 1992.

-- During the nineties, flamenco fusion became popular with artistes like the Gypsy Kings, Remedios Amaya, and Ketama.
+- During the nineties, flamenco fusion became popular with artists like the Gypsy Kings, Remedios Amaya, and Ketama.

-My family and I learned about most of these during our visit to Granada.
+My family and I learned about most of these during our visit to Andalusia.

 Enjoyed this post?
 Pin it!